niekbeckers/bi-robot-setup/README.md

 3. Install Visual Studio 2015 (community) and openFrameworks using their [setup guide](http://openframeworks.cc/setup/vs/).

 The openFrameworks GUI and experiment backbone talk to the TwinCAT RT model through the ADS.
 Since the ADS dll is only available in a 32bit version, compile only in 32bit (win32 configuration, default).
 If you'd like to call any MATLAB functionality (like an optimization routine), compile the DLL in MATLAB R2015B (win32).
 See the [wiki] for more info!

-**edit** Unfortunately the 2015b win32 version of MATLAB does not support the Parallel Computing Toolbox, so we decided to move to a MATLAB script which is running on an instance of MATLAB 2016b (win64).
+**Edit** Unfortunately the 2015b win32 version of MATLAB does not support the Parallel Computing Toolbox, so we decided to move to a MATLAB script which is running on an instance of MATLAB 2016b (win64).
 Communication between the experiment app and MATLAB is through XML files.

 ### Who do I talk to? ###